 Our world-class steel grades ensure that properties such as ductility, weldability and toughness are maximised, whilst complying with the requisite hardness and strength requirements.

 Ongoing R&D at Bisalloy keeps our product range at the leading edge of available quenched and tempered steels.
-We are developing steel to meet requirements for stronger structural grades and will release to the market as demand dictates.
+We continuously develop steel to meet requirements for stronger structural grades and more abrasion-resistant wear grades.
+These new grades will be released to the market as demand dictates.